The Krug Company Collected 6000 Rent In Advance

 To ensure accurate accounting for rent in advance, Krug Company should implement strong internal controls.
 These controls should include:

-- Regular Reconciliation: Regularly reconcile the unearned rent revenue account to ensure that the balance is accurate and that revenue is being recognized in the correct periods.
+• Regular Reconciliation: Regularly reconcile the unearned rent revenue account to see to it that the balance is accurate and that revenue is being recognized in the correct periods.

 Advanced Scenarios: Dealing with Changes and Cancellations